 Accordant combines a proven data-driven approach to establish diversity, inclusion, and engagement as business imperatives with operational processes to drive sustainable change across your organization.

 Our programs are designed to help you elevate diversity, inclusion, and engagement from a human resource initiative to a foundational pillar of your organizational culture.

 It is no longer possible, or desirable, to have your employees “leave their emotions at the door.”

 Transforming command and control cultures into inclusive workplaces of coaching and collaboration requires higher levels of emotional intelligence.

-Accordant Co-CEO, Andrew Faas, has been a long-time supporter of The Yale Center of Emotional Intelligence, whose ground-breaking research has informed our development of workshops, programs and processes that can help you develop a more emotionally intelligent workforce.
+Accordant Co-CEO, Andrew Faas, has been a long-time collaborator with The Yale Center of Emotional Intelligence, whose ground-breaking research has informed our development of workshops, programs and processes that can help you develop a more emotionally intelligent workforce.

 coaching & mentoring